elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 {:ok, #PID<0.47.0>}
 ```

-That happens because the `IO` module actually works with processes (see [chapter 11](/getting-started/processes.html)).
+This happens because the `IO` module actually works with processes (see [chapter 11](/getting-started/processes.html)).
 Given a file is a process, when you write to a file that has been closed, you are actually sending a message to a process which has been terminated:

 ```elixir
 iex> File.close(file)